 Some people call this book or collection of stories, documents, etc. a “Heritage Statement.”
 The idea is that the family can use these experiences and the documentation to grow closer and to exercise the right restraint, work ethic, and personal responsibility required to make the wealth last for generations to come.
 The Heritage Statement should also be shared with tax lawyers, financial advisors, and others involved in the long-term planning of the family and its wealth.

-For assistance dealing with an estate, we invite you to contact Barber Financial Group’s estate planning lawyers and request an appointment below.
+For assistance dealing with an estate, we invite you to contact Barber Financial Group’s estate planning lawyers and schedule a complimentary consultation below.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.